-Find a list of what to eat when sick on THM to keep you on plan while you recover.
+Find a list of what to eat when sick on THM to keep you on plan while you recover from an illness.

 There are lots of Trim Healthy Mama store bought and homemade options to help you feel better quickly when under the weather.